MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-overview.md

 ## What is dual-write?

-Dual-write is an out-of-box infrastructure that provides near-real-time interaction between model-driven apps in Microsoft Dynamics 365 and Finance and Operations apps.
+Dual-write is an out-of-box infrastructure that provides near-real-time interaction between customer engagement apps and Finance and Operations apps.
 When data about customers, products, people, and operations flows beyond application boundaries, all departments in an organization are empowered.

 Dual-write provides tightly coupled, bidirectional integration between Finance and Operations apps and Common Data Service.
 Any data change in Finance and Operations apps causes writes to Common Data Service, and any data change in Common Data Service causes writes to Finance and Operations apps.
 This automated data flow provides an integrated user experience across the apps.